How Our CSA Works

 *Don’t worry, members still get our totally amazing weekly emails 😉

 *The membership starts at $500.00 and gets you $550.00.
-Credit may be added in increments of $100 with a 10% added credit. (e.g. a $700 membership gets you $770 credit).
+Spread out evenly over the market season, this would be about a small share’s worth.
+Credit may be added in increments of $100 with a 10% added credit.
+You can add credit throughout the season.

 *Memberships expire at the end of the year and credit cannot be carried over into the next year.